CSCC012023/final-project-s23-agile-avengers/doc/sprint2/sprint-01-review.md

 ### Goals and/or tasks that were met/completed

-- Implemented the Dashboard, all courses, units, and
+- Implemented the Dashboard, all courses, units, videos, and artcile pages.
+- Implemented account management using clerk api.
+- Implemented basic repository enhancement features.

 ### Goals and/or tasks that were planned but not met/completed